A 2012 Renegade Falcon has been spotted for sale. The listing states (in part):

 Please Note: This post contains an Amazon affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.

-Click below to check out additional renderings.
+Click below to check out additional test build images.

 [continue reading…]